rogeredthat/gokulkrishh.github.io/_drafts/how-to-setup-webpack-2.md

 [Webpack](https://webpack.js.org/) is module bundler for modern web applications.

 - It is a highly configurable and easy to use.
-- Reduces `HTTP` request by bundling all static assets into a single file.
+- Reduces the network request by bundling all static assets into a single file.
-- `Hot reloading` helps us to forget about the good old `gulp` and `grunt` watchers.
+- <a href="https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack" target="_blank">Hot Reloading</a> helps us to forget about the good old `gulp` and `grunt` watchers (we won't be talking about this).

 ## Steps